mstable/metavaults/README.md

 The first set of mStable meta vaults are for staking 3Pool-based (3Crv) Curve Metapool liquidity provider (LP) tokens in Convex.
 See [3Crv Convex Vaults](./3CrvConvexVaults.md) for more details.

+# FRAX-based Convex Vaults

+The second set of mStable meta vaults are for staking FRAX based [Curve](https://curve.fi/) Metapool liquidity provider (LP) tokens in [Convex](https://www.convexfinance.com/).
+That is, Metapools that include the FRAX+USDC (crvFRAX) LP token which is also referred to as the Frax base pool (FraxBP).
+See [FRAX-based Convex Vaults](./FraxBPConvexVaults.md) for more details.

 # Developer Notes

 ## Prerequisites